RedHat-UX/red-hat-design-system/elements/rh-footer/docs/00-overview.md

 ![Footer component usage - layout]({{ '/assets/footer/footer-usage-layout.png' | url }})

-#### Global footer
+#### Universal footer

-The Global footer can be used by itself on pages that do not fit a specific IA.
+The universal footer can be used by itself on pages that do not fit a specific IA.
 Examples include landing pages, minisites, etc.

 ![Footer component usage - global region]({{ '/assets/footer/footer-usage-global.png' | url }})